 OK, so it's shellfish, but these lobster meatballs are a decadent combination of upscale-meets-low-key.
 Whether you serve them a la carte or over your favorite pasta, everyone at the party will be impressed.

 Prepare the fish a day or two in advance by soaking it in milk, which omits some of the fishy flavor and allows the bright, savory ingredients to pop.
 On New Year's Eve, just pop everything in one dish, bake for 40 minutes and you're done!

-One of Julia Turshen's go-to dishes when she has friends over for dinner, it’s the easiest and tastiest way to make fish for a group.
+One of Julia Turshen's go-to dishes when she has friends over for dinner, this dish is the easiest and tastiest way to make fish for a group.
 Even if you double the recipe, you can cook all the pieces at the same time; there’s no splattering or mess whatsoever and there’s no chance of the fish sticking to the pan.